elatov/elatov.github.io/_posts/2014-07-26-migrate-google-sites-to-confluence.md

 Now re-uploading the same document, I got an error message saying that the size of the biggest image was **1187 x 1126**, so the size changed but it didn't reflect the actual size (cause I converted them to **899 x original height**).

 I then modifed the script and the set the width to be **799** pixels and then *Confluence* told me that the biggest size is **1055 x 1084**.
 It went down but still not enough.
 After I set the width to be **699** pixels all the documents went throught without any issues.
-Not sure if *Confluence* is reading the size wrong (maybe it's not using pixels to check the size) or if the Python PIL module is not converting the images correctly.
+Not sure if *Confluence* is reading the size wrong (maybe it's not using pixels to check the size) or if the Python **PIL** module is not converting the images correctly.
 I only had 6 pages out of 50 that had that issue and going to a lower size didn't bother me.

-In summery, I would say %85 of the import went well with regards to images.
+In summary, I would say 85% of the import went well with regards to images (This depends if you have big images in your google sites).
 The code blocks didn't really convert over (so I will fix those manually), but the rest of the formating (headings, links, images, bold and italic text) was there.
 Here is snippet of the converted page that I had originally shown with Word:

 ![splunk-page-converted-in-confluence](https://googledrive.com/host/0B4vYKT_-8g4IWE9kS2hMMmFuXzg/migrate-gsites-to-confluence/splunk-page-converted-in-confluence.png)